How veterinary medicines can be advertised.

+Price lists are not considered as advertising material as long as all products are listed with equal prominence.
 You must do all of the following to avoid your price list being classed as an advert:

-use the same size text and images for all products
+- use the same size text and images for all products

-use consistent font size, colour and formatting
+- use consistent font size, colour and formatting

 Support advertising claims

-As the marketing authorisation holder you must make sure that any advertising claims you make are supported by information in the product’s SPC.
+If you are a product’s marketing authorisation holder you must make sure that any advertising claims you make are supported by information in the product’s SPC.

-Use antibiotics responsibly
+- Use antibiotics responsibly

-Accurate prescribing and administration helps to reduce resistance
+- Accurate prescribing and administration helps to reduce resistance

 Wholesale Dealer authorisation holders